Core Endpoint

 extract object -- Firecrawl-compatible alias wrapper for extraction schema

-llmProvider string server default anthropic, openai, azure, or openai-compatible
+llmProvider string server default anthropic, openai, deepseek, azure, or openai-compatible

 llmModel string server default Model override (extraction and summary)